nullthefirst/nullthefirst/README.md

 As a t-shaped entrepreneur, I help businesses create tech-enabled value.

-I live by a simple philosophy:
+I live by a simple philosophy: _"To attain the way of strategy, you must study hard"_.
-> "...
-From one thing, you must know ten thousand things.
-To do so, attain the Way of Strategy."

 ---